juancamilog/br24/README.md

 br24
 ====

-ROS wrapper for the BR24 radar python driver
+ROS wrapper for the Simrad BR24 radar python driver.
+Based on the driver at : http://www.roboat.at/technologie/radar/